 “What makes you think I haven’t?”

-Did he appear that desperate?
+Did he appear so desperate?
 Maybe.
 Probably.
 But at that point, Bryan was hardly an expert on the subject; Ben knew for a fact that due to Audra’s pregnancy and her undulating hormones, she hardly let him touch her.
-Most likely, he was projecting his own sexual frustrations onto Ben.
+He was projecting his own sexual frustrations onto Ben.

 Unexpectedly, Bryan threw his cards face down on the table and said, “Enough.
 Let’s quit while I’m ahead.”
 He gathered all of the money he’d acquired and stuffed it messily into his pants pocket.
 Audra had long since retired to their suite; her morning sickness had become a morning, noon and night condition for her.
 Due to the high altitude, she was also plagued with headaches.
 At one point, Ben had suggested that they all fly home early, because it would have been better than remaining cooped up in the hotel, but they’d both insisted on staying, claiming it was worth being in Aspen just to admire the view from the window.

-“Well,” Bryan stated, hoisting himself up from the chair and hobbling on his crutches to the door that separated their rooms.
+“Well.”
+Bryan hoisted himself up from the chair and hobbled on his crutches to the door that separated their rooms.
 “I’m going to bed.
 I’ll see you in the morning.”
 He stopped midway with his hand on the doorknob and grinned devilishly before adding, “Or perhaps I won’t see you in the morning, eh?”

-Ben shook his head and laughed.
-“Oh yes, gonna go right out and find me some pussy, Jensen.
+Ben shook his head.
+Laughed at the idiot.
+“Sure, gonna go right out and find me some pussy, Jensen.
 Thanks for the suggestion.”

-Bryan’s smile widened, and he saluted him sharply, wishing him good luck and good night before shutting the door behind him.
-Ben was left with only the quiet drone of the television: April 2005, Pope John Paul II’s death, and his supposed successor being announced by a banal reporter on PBS Newshour.
-Shutting the program off, he turned and pulled the curtain of the sliding glass door aside to peer outside.
+Bryan’s smile widened.
+He saluted Ben sharply, wishing him good luck and good night, then shut the door behind him.
+Ben was left to his own devices and the quiet drone of the television: April 2005, Pope John Paul II’s death, and his supposed successor being announced by a banal reporter on PBS Newshour.
+Shutting the program off, he turned and pulled the curtain of the sliding glass door aside to peer out.
 The Aspen Mountain gondola was brightly lit, returning its late-night passengers from the slopes.
 Soon it would shut down for the night, everyone would return to where they’d come from, and the mountain would be bathed in darkness.
 A melancholic thought that didn’t sit well with him.

 Turning from the window, he stood and surveyed the room, looking for something but not knowing what until he spotted his Blackberry.
 Bringing it to life, he peered at the messages, hoping to find… What?
 There were multiple reminders from his agent regarding a screenplay she’d been urging him to read and one message from his friend, Austin, letting him know that he’d fed the dogs several times and taken them for runs on the beach.
 Nothing more.
 What was he expecting?
 For Christine to call and say, “Hey, let’s try one more time, and this time it’s going to work, Ben, I just know it”?

 Shoving the phone into his pocket, he stepped into the bathroom to splash cold water over his face.
-His reflection in the oversized mirror looked haunting: unruly black hair on his head, thick facial hair across his jaw, dark circles beneath his usually expressive blue eyes.
-“What the hell are you doing, dumbass?” he spoke loudly, the resonance of his outburst echoing back to him from the marble tile.
-With a surge of renewed determination, he stripped out of his wrinkled clothes and pulled on a fresh pair of blue jeans and black cashmere sweater he’d picked up in Milan.
+His reflection in the oversized mirror looked haunting: unruly black hair, thick facial stubble, dark circles beneath his usually expressive blue eyes.
+“What the hell are you doing, dumbass?”
+The resonance of his outburst echoed back to him from the marble tile.
+With a surge of renewed determination, he stripped out of his wrinkled clothes and pulled on a fresh pair of blue jeans and a black cashmere sweater he’d picked up in Milan.
 Slipping the keycard into his down-filled parka, he quickly exited the room, allowing the heavy door to slam behind him.

 The hotel was centrally located, so Ben didn’t have very far to walk before reaching the small but active nightlife area of Aspen.
 Bars, restaurants and dance clubs were lit up like Christmas trees.
-Despite the cold and the late hour, music and conversation resounded from the open balconies and doorways, almost every establishment offering outdoor heating lamps to keep the clientele warm and happy.
+Despite the cold and the late hour, music and conversation resounded from the open balconies and doorways.
+Almost every establishment offered exterior heating lamps to keep the clientele warm and happy.
 Ben contemplated going into a couple of the clubs but changed his mind with each one he passed.

-Ben followed her to the rear of the room, and she sat him down in a corner booth, somewhat secluded from the other tables.
-She must have sensed from his sunglasses and demeanor that he didn’t want to be disturbed, and he was grateful for her intuition.
+Ben followed her to the rear of the room.
+She directed him to a corner booth, somewhat secluded from the other tables.
+His sunglasses and demeanor must have clued her in to his desire to be left alone, and he was grateful for her intuition.
 “Specials are up on the board,” she said, gesturing to a chalkboard hanging from the ceiling.
 “Tracy’ll be your server tonight.”

-She smiled sweetly, disappeared, and returned a moment later with his coffee.
+She smiled sweetly, disappeared, returned a moment later with his coffee.
 He tore open several packets of creamer and poured them into the mug.
 Watched the spoon slowly swirl the white liquid until his mind fell into a strange state of hypnotism.
 He was tired, still drunk, and suffering from general life burnout.
 In an attempt to shake the cobwebs away, he sat up straighter in the booth.
 Gave his thigh a hard pinch.
 The coffee was scalding hot as it hit his tongue, but he sipped at it anyway.
-It also tasted like shit, just as he’d anticipated, which was perfect.
+It also tasted like shit, just as he’d anticipated.
+Perfect.